traefik/plugindemo/readme.md

 Properties include:

-- `displayName`: The name of your plugin as displayed in the Traefik Pilot web UI.
+- `displayName` (required): The name of your plugin as displayed in the Traefik Pilot web UI.
-- `type`: For now, `middleware` is the only type available.
+- `type` (required): For now, `middleware` is the only type available.
-- `import`: The import path of your plugin.
+- `import` (required): The import path of your plugin.
-- `summary`: A brief description of what your plugin is doing.
+- `summary` (required): A brief description of what your plugin is doing.
-- `testData`: Configuration data for your plugin.
+- `testData` (required): Configuration data for your plugin.
 This is mandatory, and Traefik Pilot will try to execute the plugin with the data you provide as part of its startup validity tests.
+- `iconPath` (optional): A local path in the repository to the icon of the project.
+- `bannerPath` (optional): A local path in the repository to the image that will be used when you will share your plugin page in social medias.

 There should also be a `go.mod` file at the root of your project.
 Traefik Pilot will use this file to validate the name of the project.